prometheusresearch/htsql/doc/tutorial.rst

 column ``school`` is equal to ``'eng'``.
 In HTSQL, *literal* values are single quoted, in this way we know ``'eng'`` isn't the name of a column.

-Often times we want to compare a scalar value against values from a list.
+Often times we want to compare a column against values from a list.
 The next example returns rows from the ``program`` table for the "Bachelors of Arts" (``'ba'``) or "Bachelors of Science" (``'bs'``) degrees (C2_)::

     /program?degree={'ba','bs'}